 Amman's Roman Amphitheatre - Dating back to the second century AD, this well-preserved Roman site once housed up to 6000 spectators.
 The angle at which the amphitheatre was carved into the hillside protected the Roman audience members from the sun as well as creating perfect acoustics for the actors on stage.

-Day 15: Mt Nebo, Madaba & Petra
+Day 15: Amman to Petra